 Those same food plots that you spent last summer manicuring for deer season are one of the hottest draws for spring turkeys.
 In the early season, prior to green up, food sources are severely depleted and turkeys will flock to these cultivated food sources to take advantage of the readily available energy foods like: winter wheat, oats, cereal rye, brassicas, and clover.

 Walk food plots looking for turkey tracks and more importantly, turkey droppings.
 Lots of droppings indicate turkeys are spending a lot of time feeding.
-Be sure to place the camera in an area of the plot that has the most turkey sign.
+Be sure to place the cellular trail camera in an area of the plot that has the most turkey sign.
 Always try to face the camera to the north so the sun won’t cause glare on your photos.
 If you hunt in an area with agricultural fields of winter-wheat, then walk the edges looking for the same sign.
-Once you do find sign, concentrate your camera efforts in that spot.
-Once you begin to receive photos from the Moultrie Mobile system, you can change your camera’s settings — via smart phone — for any fine tuning.
+Once you do find sign, concentrate your game camera efforts in that spot.
+Once you begin to receive photos from the Moultrie Mobile cellular trail camera system, you can change your camera’s settings — via smart phone — for any fine tuning.
 You can change from photos to videos with the click of the button.
 Or you could click time-lapse mode, to pattern turkey feeding times, allowing you to safely slip into a brushed-in blind before lunch is served.

 If you want a surefire way to tag a boss gobbler then find his strut zone.
 Gobblers will strut in front of hens when they are with their harams, but a mature gobbler will retreat or move to one of his preferred strut zones late in morning and throughout the middle of the day when hens go to nest.
 This is a form of advertising to attract any lonely hens that are out looking to be breed.
 A gobbler will spend a considerable amount of time at his favorite strut zone and many times will show up at or near the same time of day each day.